 4. Misclassifying your employees – Small businesses sometimes make the costly mistake of misclassifying employees.
 Most workers are classified as either exempt or non-exempt depending on their salary and the type of work they do.
 The Federal Fair Labor Standards Act (FLSA) requires that in addition to paying at least the minimum wage, employers also must pay overtime to employees who work more than 40 hours in a given workweek unless they meet certain exceptions.
 There are also other classifications such as independent contractors.

 Misclassification occurs when an employee is incorrectly classified such as in the case of misclassifying someone as an independent contractor.
-Generally speaking, your employees should all be receiving a W-2 (not a 1099) and have income taxes taken out of their paychecks.
-According to the IRS, there are three characteristics to help you determine your relationship with your employee: behavioral control, financial control and the type of employment relationship.
+Generally speaking, your employees should all be receiving a W-2 (not 1099) and have income taxes taken out of their paychecks.
+According to the IRS, there are three characteristics to help you determine your relationship with your employee: behavioral control, financial control, and the type of employment relationship.
 The consequences of employee misclassification include:

 - Employers who misclassify workers as independent contractors can end up with substantial tax bills.